yhsmiley/yolov7/README.md

     </a>
 </div>

-## To convert weights for use in inference branch
+## Reparameterization (to convert weights for use in inference branch)

 **Warning: remember to change `nc` in the yaml files**